crypto-chassis/ccapi/README.md

-# Small Breaking Changes Introduced In v5.32.x For OKEX/OKX Users
-* We've renamed OKEX to OKX everywhere in our code.
-When specifying the exchange, please use "okx" instead of the old "okex".
-When providing credentials via environment variables, please use OKX_API_KEY, OKX_API_SECRET, and OKX_API_PASSPHRASE, instead of the old OKEX_API_KEY, OKEX_API_SECRET, and OKEX_API_PASSPHRASE.
-When defining macros, please use CCAPI_ENABLE_EXCHANGE_OKX instead of the old CCAPI_ENABLE_EXCHANGE_OKEX.
-Thank you.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->
 **Table of Contents**  *generated with [DocToc](https://github.com/thlorenz/doctoc)*